gabbor/jwalker/README.md

 ```

 ## Import as dependency in your project
 Obviously you can add the `jwalker.jar` to the classpath.
-Then you can define your custom [Problem](src/main/java/eth/epieffe/jwalker/Problem.java) and [Heuristic](src/main/java/eth/epieffe/jwalker/Heuristic.java) and try to feed the built-in searches and visits with your custom problem.
+Then you can define your custom [Problem](src/main/java/eth/epieffe/jwalker/Problem.java) and [Heuristic](src/main/java/eth/epieffe/jwalker/Heuristic.java) and try to feed the built-in searches and visits with your custom graph.

 If you are using [Maven](https://maven.apache.org/) in your project you can easily add this library to the classpath as a Maven dependency.